 Consensus amongst type 1 keto dieters seems to be to treat a low blood sugar with one standard glucose tab that provides 4-5 grams of carbohydrates (the total amount will depend on your situation and how low the blood sugar number is) to provide a necessary steady reliable rise in blood.

 How to Follow the Ketogenic Diet to Manage Type 1 Diabetes?

-Although not relatively new, using a ketogenic diet to treat type 1 diabetes is becoming more popular.
-Work with a knowledgeable healthcare professional when attempting to switch from a high to lower carbohydrate diet to help select the appropriate foods and manage insulin dose.
+Although not actually new, using a ketogenic diet to treat type 1 diabetes is becoming more popular.
+Importantly, you should work with a knowledgeable healthcare professional when attempting to switch from a high to lower carbohydrate diet to help select the appropriate foods and manage insulin dosing.

-Dr. Richard Bernstein uses a very low carb ketogenic diet of 30 grams of carbohydrates to manage his and his patients' blood sugar.
-He found that his blood sugar would stay in the normal range when he minimized his insulin injections consuming carbohydrate regimen as follows:
+Dr. Richard Bernstein uses a very low carb ketogenic diet of 30 grams of carbohydrates per day to manage his and his patients' blood sugars.
+He found that his blood sugar would stay in the normal range when he minimized his insulin injections consuming a carbohydrate regimen as follows:

 - 6 grams for breakfast

 - 12 grams for dinner

 Source: Dr. Bernstein's Diabetes Solution: The Complete Guide to Achieving Normal Blood Sugars